goapilz/udareact-books/README.md

   -[util]
-    -BooksAPI.js     the api of the project to communicate with the backend server -Constants.js    extracted constants like bookshelf names or maximum search amount -[src]
+    -BooksAPI.js     the api of the project to communicate with the backend server -Constants.js    extracted constants like bookshelf names or maximum search amount -Logger.js       console logger that can be enabled for debugging issues -[src]
     -index.js        start code for the react app -App.js          main 'class' of the app where switching between List and Search and the persistence is implemented